 But if these chains aren’t taken care of, they will lose the ability to perform up to the optimum level.
 As a result of neglect, there can be situations where you would feel that money you spent on the chains isn’t worth it.

 That’s why it is better to know how to identify the issues relevant to bike chains and the perfect time for their replacement.
-We hope that this article was successful in addressing the problems mentioned above.
+We hope that this article was successful in addressing the problems mentioned above, and now you have a complete idea about how long do bike chains last?
 Still, if you feel anything is left out, do let us know.